Filing Social Security Disability Claims for Arthritis and Joint Pain

 Whereas osteoarthritis results from overuse, rheumatoid arthritis is an autoimmune disease.
 It is most common in women.
 Many of the symptoms are similar to those described above for osteoarthritis, but with rheumatoid arthritis your joint pain may gradually spread from one area into other parts of your body.
 You may also face additional symptoms including fatigue, fever, and loss of appetite.
 Rheumatoid arthritis can be debilitating; if you are experiencing symptoms you should speak with your doctor.
 We can also recommend experienced medical professionals who will take great care of you and prepare all of the documentation necessary to help you apply for SSD in Oakland and Sacramento.

-Contact Our Oakland and Sacramento Law Offices to Discuss Your Arthritis SSD Claim
+Contact Our Law Offices throughout California, Nevada and the West to Discuss Your Arthritis SSD Claim

 Contact David Allen & Associates today to learn more about filing for SSD due to arthritis or chronic joint pain.
 We have decades of experience winning SSD benefits for our clients, and we will fight for the compensation you deserve.